CSBSJU/CSCI-130/files/labs/Lab03/Lab-I.md

    \END{Rubric}

-## Submission Instructions
+   \BEGIN{Submission}
+   **Submission Instructions**

    During our next lab meeting, you will be asked to expand your solutions to Part 3 and work on new exercise.
 Prior to the meeting, you are expected to

    * finish ALL parts of this lab,
    * study (again) any material you struggled with in this lab, and
    * study new material needed for the next lab

    You will submit your work for this lab and the next one together at the end of our next lab meeting
+  \END{Submission}